klaviyo/klaviyo-react-native-sdk/README.md

 Klaviyo.setProfileAttribute(ProfilePropertyKey.FIRST_NAME, 'Kermit');
 ```

-If a user is logged out, or you want to reset the profile for some reason, use the following:
+If a user is logged out or if you want to reset the profile for some reason, use the following:

 ```typescript
 import { Klaviyo } from 'klaviyo-react-native-sdk';